-This is a global phenomenon and appears to be growing in size.
-We have also found that these informal political actions are not always accompanied by young people actually voting.
-Our data shows that there is a relationship between an individual’s perception of corruption and their likelihood to vote.
-This relationship is much stronger for voters under 40 than it is for voters over 40.
+We have also found that informal political activities such as protesting and demonstrating are not always accompanied by young people actually voting.
+Our data shows a relationship between an individual’s perception of corruption and their likelihood to vote.
+This relationship is much stronger for voters under 40 than for voters over 40.

 Our Data Collection Methods